CookingMeister/spring-thyme-weather/README.md

    Note: If you don't specify the `api.geo.url` and `api.weather.url`, the application will use the default URLs provided in the WeatherService.java file.

-4. Build the project:
+4. Build and run the application:

+   Option 1 - Using JAR:

    `mvn clean install`

-5. Run the application:

    `java -jar target/weatherapp-0.0.1-SNAPSHOT.jar`

+   Option 2 - Using Docker:

+   `docker build -t spring-thyme-weather .`

+   `docker run -p 8080:8080 spring-thyme-weather`

-6. Open a web browser and go to `http://localhost:8080`
+5. Open a web browser and go to `http://localhost:8080`

 ## Usage